fatimagutierrez1/Bike-Sharing-Demand-Challenge/README.md

    3)  Outliers and Working Days: Most of the outlier points are contributed by "Working Day" rather than "Non-Working Day" and can be seen evidently in Figure 4.
 ## Problem Formulation
-  * Input: Hourly rental data spanning two years, including features such as datetime, season, holiday, workingday, weather, temperature, humidity, windspeed, etc.
+  * Input: Hourly rental data spanning two years, including features such as "datetime", "season", "holiday", "workingday", "weather", "temperature", "humidity", "windspeed", etc.
   * Output: Prediction of the total count of bikes rented during each hour covered by the test set.
  ** Models:
  1) Linear Regression: